Sacroiliac (SI) Joint Pain Care in Frisco

 Many people assume their pain is disc-related because it can feel like sciatica.
 In general, disc irritation is more likely to radiate below the knee and may include numbness, tingling, or weakness.
 SI joint pain often stays more localized around the buttock, pelvis, or upper leg and may feel more mechanical, meaning it changes with positions and movement.

 Identifying the root cause is essential to choosing the right next steps and avoiding a cycle of guesswork.
+Many SI joint patients also have underlying disc stress.
+This is why spinal decompression is sometimes included when appropriate, helping reduce disc pressure while improving spinal mechanics.

 When You Should Seek Medical Care Right Away